AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: AutoTemplate

 \section{AutoTemplate}

 AutoTemplate is a simple framework for lexically constrained text generation (\S\ref{sub:def}), divided into two steps: template generation (\S\ref{sub:template}) and lexicalization (\S\ref{sub:inference}).
-The template generation task aims to generate the template $\tilde{y}$ with placeholders for the constraint lexicons $\mathcal{Z}$, and the lexicalization is to replace these placeholders with the constraints to perform lexically constrained text generation.
+The template generation task aims to generate the text with placeholders $\tilde{y}$, which we defined as a template, given constraint lexicons $\mathcal{Z}$, and the lexicalization is to replace these placeholders with the constraints to perform lexically constrained text generation.